amyinorbit/CompilerKit/docs/sema.md

 static Scope::close() -> void
 ```

-Closes the current scope if there is one.
-Once a scope is closed, it cannot be recovered.
+Closes the current scope if there is one, and make the enclosing scope the currentone.
+Once a
+scope is closed, it cannot be recovered.

 ***